-Other similar scams are "Your Windows Computer Could Be Infected With Viruses!", "Windows hard disk is at high risk", "Microsoft detected malicious virus and blocked your computer" and many others.
-Typically, scammers use them to trick people into installing unwanted software or to extract money from them by encouraging them to buy unnecessary software or services.
-PUAs that often are designed to open pages of this kind usually are advertised as useful and legitimate but in reality they do not provide their users with any of the promoted features, tools and so on.
-On the contrary, they open shady websites, gather information and display ads.
+Other similar scams include "Your Windows Computer Could Be Infected With Viruses!", "Windows hard disk is at high risk", and "Microsoft detected malicious virus and blocked your computer".
+Typically, scammers use them to trick people into installing unwanted software or to extort money by encouraging them to purchase unnecessary software or services.
+PUAs that open these sites are usually advertised as 'useful' and 'legitimate', however, they provide none of the promoted features, tools, and so on.
+On the contrary, they simply open dubious websites, gather information, and display ads.

 How did potentially unwanted applications install on my computer?

-Most PUAs are distributed through a deceptive marketing method called "bundling".
-It is used to trick users into downloading and installing PUAs within other software.
-To achieve it, developers hide these unwanted apps (information about them) in "Custom", "Advanced" and other similar settings of various installation/download setups.
-Users who skip their steps without checking the aforementioned settings often allow unwanted apps to be downloaded/installed together with some other, desired software.
-In other cases PUAs get installed when people click intrusive ads that are designed to cause unwanted downloads/installations.
+Most PUAs are distributed through a deceptive marketing method called "bundling", which is used to trick users into downloading and installing PUAs with other software.
+To achieve this, developers hide information regarding these unwanted apps in "Custom", "Advanced" and other similar settings of the installation/download set-ups.
+Furthermore, many users skip steps without checking the settings, thereby allowing unwanted apps to be downloaded/installed with some other, regular software.
+In other cases, PUAs are installed when people click intrusive ads that cause unwanted downloads/installations.

 How to avoid installation of potentially unwanted applications?

-We advise to download software from official/trustworthy sources (websites) and using download direct links.
-It is not recommended to download it using third party downloaders, torrent clients, eMule (or other Peer-to-Peer networks), untrustworthy pages and so on.
-Install (or download) software carefully, check every download/installation step and dismiss offers to download/install unwanted apps that are presented in "Custom", "Advanced" and other similar settings or options of download/installation setups.
-Avoid clicking intrusive advertisements, they redirect users to untrustworthy websites.
-For example, to pages related to gambling, adult dating, pornography and so on.
-If a browser causes redirects to questionable pages or various ads appear while browsing the web, check if there are no unwanted entries installed on a web browser (extensions, plug-ins, pop-ups) and remove them.
-We recommend to do the same with programs installed on the operating system.
+Download software from official/trustworthy sources (websites) and using download direct links.
+Do not download using third party downloaders, torrent clients, eMule (or other Peer-to-Peer networks), untrustworthy pages, and so on.
+Install (or download) software carefully, check each download/installation step, and dismiss offers to download/install unwanted apps that are presented in "Custom", "Advanced" and other similar settings or options of the download/installation set-ups.
+Avoid clicking intrusive advertisements, since they can redirect to untrustworthy websites relating to gambling, adult dating, pornography, and so on.
+If a browser causes redirects to dubious pages, or various ads appear whilst browsing the web, check for unwanted entries installed on the browser (extensions, plug-ins, pop-ups) and remove them.
+Also apply this to programs installed on the operating system.
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.